BrianKennedyN/Quotes-Tervern/README.md

 **The quotes can be liked, disliked or deleted.

 ## Technologies used
-HTML, CSS, TypeScript and Bootstrap,
+HTML, CSS, TypeScript, JavaScript and Bootstrap

 ## Setup/Installation Requirements
 ** A device that can access the internet.